mediamosa/MediaMosa-SiteBuilder/README.md

 SiteBuilder stores small caches of images on it's own site, so as the number of assets increase, so will the required disk space.

+MediaMosa 3.1 or higher.
+You will need a running MediaMosa installation, version 3.1 and up is required.

 Web server: Apache 1.3, Apache 2.x, nginx, or Microsoft IIS

 Database server: MySQL (or MariaDB) 5.0.15 or higher with PDO.